Student Life Athletics & Intramurals

 Wabash men love to compete and they love to win.
 Since 1866, the Little Giants have won well over 180 conference, state, and national championships, and produced 262 All-Americans.
 While there is a strong desire to compete, Wabash men also realize that athletic and academic achievement go hand-in-hand.
 Our proof is in our results — Wabash ranks among the nation’s leaders for graduating students who receive the prestigious NCAA Postgraduate Scholarship.

 “Wabash Always Fights,” our school motto, rings true for all of our varsity and club teams.
 The motto was on display when Wabash’s track and field team won the 2011 North Coast Athletic Conference Championship — doing so with a record-breaking score and doubling the second place team.
-Or in the last two meetings with our archi rivals when Wabash outscored DePauw 92-7 to claim the coveted Monon Bell.
-In 2010, more than 11,000 screaming fans helped Wabash to its 47-0 win over DePauw, and in 2011, about 4,000 Wabash fans — clad in white — "occupied DePauw" in a 45-7 Little Giant victory.
+There is no better example of Wabash spirit than the annual Battle for the Monon Bell with Depauw.
+The Little Giants have won six straight from the Tigers, including last year's 27-3 win.

 Wabash is the only North Coast Athletic Conference team in history to claim five conference championships in a calendar year.
 In 2011, Wabash captured indoor and outdoor track championships, as well as conference titles in baseball, football, and cross country.